Lianglinda/Lianglinda.github.io/_pages/about.md

 - *2025.11*, **Intelligent Alignment and Multi-modal Data Fusion Strategies for Contact-Based Space Assembly**，SNL of National Key Laboratory of Aerospace Mechanism, Shanghai (online).
 - *2026.05*, **Revisiting Deprit's Legacy in Triangular Libration Points**，International Workshop Dedicated to Key Topics in Orbit Propagation and Their Applications to Space Situational Awareness (KePASSA), Toulon.
 - *2026.07*, **Computation of Invatiant Tori near Libration Points in the Perturbed Three-body Problem**，Workshop of Progress in Three-body Problem, Beijing.
+- *2026.08*, **Data-drive Approaches to Reconstructing Asteroid Interior and Gravity Field**，Workshop of CACC 2026, Huhehaote.

 # 📝 Teaching
 - *2025.04 - present*, Advanced Mathematics in Aerospace Science and Technolog (力学中的高阶数学方法), Beihang University.